rmarasigan/basic-go/README.md

 # Basic GO Language

 Please do install go x.x.x on your machine and configured.
-If you're not familiar with GO Language, please go over to their [page](https://golang.org/doc/install)
+If you're not familiar with GO Language, please go over to their [page](https://golang.org/doc/install).

-For Windows, you also need to install, GIT, [GCC Compiler](http://tdm-gcc.tdragon.net/download) and set the environment variables.
+**For Windows**, you also need to install, GIT, [GCC Compiler](http://tdm-gcc.tdragon.net/download) and set the environment variables.

-For Linux:
+**For Linux:**

 ```
 $ nano .profile